XimenaCor/zemoga/README.md

 ## Project Status

-- Currrently the project has been initialised in the date of: 03/04/2022, will be active for improvements/enhancements/bugfixing and others.
+- Currrently the project has been finished in the date of: 06/04/2022.